 Filson: Merino wool socks for men

-Is there anything cosier than a new pair of Merino wool socks?
+Is there anything cozier than a new pair of Merino wool socks?
 Nope, we’re struggling to think of anything better, too.
 But if you’re treating your toes to comfort of this level, you might as well go all out with the very best of the bunch.
 Those, of course, come from Filson in the form of the brand’s merino wool-blend socks.

-Temperature regulating and moisture-wicking while remaining almost unspeakably soft, you’ll pay extra attention to these when throwing them in the wash to make sure they return just as cosy as they were beforehand.
+Temperature regulating and moisture-wicking while remaining almost unspeakably soft, you’ll pay extra attention to these when throwing them in the wash to make sure they return just as cozy as they were beforehand.
 And, in case you were wondering, they always will be.
 Much like the comfort blanket from your childhood, these socks will stay reliably soft wear after wear after wear.
 Save them for those mornings when you need a little extra motivation to get out of bed.

 Best for: Wearing with boots on colder days.

-Budget alternative: One of our other top choices for warm, comfortable and temperature regulating socks comes from Danish Endurance.
+Budget alternative: One of our other top choices for warm, comfortable, and temperature-regulating socks comes from Danish Endurance.
 These Merino wool socks are perfect for all kinds of activities and promise to last any amount of washes without fading or thinning.

 Merino Wool Socks

 The last thing you want on a hike is to be thinking about your feet rather than the stunning views all around you.
 Therefore the best kind of socks for outdoor activities is the one that accompanies you silently but reassuringly, demanding no attention while simultaneously letting you know they’re right behind you every step of the way.